Wausau is a picturesque city in Marathon County with abundant heavenly natural beauty.

 Go on an adventure at this park to experience nature and create fond memories to cherish.

-Monk Botanical Gardens
+Surround Yourself with Beauty at the Monk Botanical Gardens

 This popular tourist attraction is renowned for its scenic, landscaped gardens.